RockyPraxe/Rock-Paper-Scissors/README.md

 - I used [Am I Responsive](https://ui.dev/amiresponsive) for the responsive design picture for README.md

-- I used [My Favicon Generator link](https://favicon.io/emoji-favicons/video-game) to insert the Video Game
+- I used [My Favicon Generator link](https://favicon.io/emoji-favicons/video-game) to insert the Video Game icon